spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 * Add health pack entities to the snapshot so they appear in the world.
 * Write pick-up logic so packs grant health to players.

+# Opening the FPS starter project in Unity Engine

+Most of your interactions with the SpatialOS GDK will be from within the Unity Engine editor.

+From your Unity Engine file browser, open the `workers/unity` directory inside the FPS starter project to get started.

 # Defining a new entity type

 Every SpatialOS entity consists of SpatialOS components, defined in the project's [schema]({{urlRoot}}/content/glossary#schema).